Introduction

 - Axial Depth of Cut (ap): The depth of material engagement along the tool axis, typically 1-2× tool diameter for roughing operations.

 - Radial Depth of Cut (ae): The width of material engagement perpendicular to the tool, also known as stepover.
-Usually 30-70% of tool diameter.
+Adaptive roughing may run 5-20% of tool diameter, while more conventional side milling often uses 30-70%.

 - Feed Rate: The speed at which the tool moves through the material, measured in mm/min or IPM (inches per minute).

-- Material Type: Select your workpiece material for accurate power calculations based on specific cutting forces.
+- Material Type: Select your workpiece material for power estimation using material-specific cutting-force assumptions.

 The calculator provides comprehensive results including: